silver13/smallosd/README.md

 The CURR and RSSI inputs have no dividers so they should not exceed 5V by a large margin.
 The board can also display VCC as one of the voltages.

 The board is powered by 5V.
 At approx 4.5V the OSD will stop functioning, and lower it will lose video.
+The OSD recovers from mild undervoltages ( >3v ) but an exclamation mark is shown since some brownouts are too short to be noticed or can be hard to identify.